w3f/Grants-Program/applications/sensio_network.md

 SensioNetwork will be implemented as a parachain with its own token (THT) using Substrate.
 We will run several full nodes to help the Kusama/Polkadot networks as well enough collator nodes to secure the SensioNetwork parachain.
 For the copyright/ownership transfers we will be using smart contracts and which can be extended to use any crypto/fiat currency.

 SensioNetwork is the backbone of the Sensio project.
 Building the SensioNetwork with Substrate and Polkadot ecosystem, matches with the our principles and views on interoperability and interconnectivity.
-One of the Sensio's goal is to establish fair and trustworthy multimedia market, primarily for photography and video, and we can do that only with flexible blockchain solution.
+One of the Sensio's goal is to establish fair and trustworthy multimedia market, primarily for photography, and we can do that only with flexible blockchain solution.

 ## Team :busts_in_silhouette: